 Once you have an idea to focus on for your logo, consider your options.
 There are three main types of logos:

-Font-based logos have primarily text with the name of the organization, such as the American Society for the Prevention of Cruelty to Animals.
+Wordmark or letter mark logos have primarily text with the name of the organization, such as the American Society for the Prevention of Cruelty to Animals (ASPCA).

 A combination logo combines text and an icon for a complete logo image.
 These tend to be the most common, such as the World Wildlife Fund.

-No matter which type of logo design your group chooses to utilize, be sure it represents your cause and organization mission well.
+No matter which type of logo design your group chooses to utilize, be sure it represents your cause and the organization’s mission well.